kubecost/docs/etl-repair.md

 5. After Asset and Allocation data has been repaired, wait an additional 30 minutes for federation to occur as a safeguard.
 Confirm the procedure has worked by validating some of the following:
    1. Query the last 7 days of data and observe reasonable unadjusted data.
    2. Check your storage bucket's `/federated/combined/etl/bingen/allocations/1d` and `/federated/combined/etl/bingen/assets/1d` directories to see that the files for impacted dates have been recently modified.
-   3. Review the federator's logs.
+   3. Review the Federator's logs.
 Example shown above.
 6. Reenable reconciliation by setting the Helm flag: `.Values.kubecostModel.etlAssetReconciliationEnabled: true`